aws-samples/aws-blockchain-node-runners/lib/base/README.md

 ### From your Cloud9: Deploy Single Node

 1. For L1 node you you can set your own URLs in `BASE_L1_EXECUTION_ENDPOINT` and `BASE_L1_CONSENSUS_ENDPOINT` properties of `.env` file.
-It can be one of [the providers recommended by Base](https://docs.base.org/tools/node-providers) or you can run your own Ethereum node [with Node Runner blueprint](https://aws-samples.github.io/aws-blockchain-node-runners/docs/Blueprints/Ethereum).
+It can be one of [the providers recommended by Base](https://docs.base.org/tools/node-providers) or you can run your own Ethereum node [with Node Runner Ethereum blueprint](https://aws-samples.github.io/aws-blockchain-node-runners/docs/Blueprints/Ethereum) (tested with geth-lighthouse combination).
 For example:

 ```bash
 #For Sepolia: